 -

-If nothing seems to work or if acne is affecting your confidence and quality of life, don’t hesitate to reach out to a dermatologist.
-They have the tools and treatments that can make a world of difference.
-Acne can be a tough journey, but remember: you don’t have to face it alone.
+If your skincare routine doesn't seem to be helping, or if blemishes are affecting your confidence, don’t hesitate to reach out to a professional.
+They have the tools and expertise that can make a world of difference.
+The journey to clearer-looking skin takes time, but remember: you don’t have to face it alone.
 Be patient with your skin and yourself.